After School Sports

 As of the 2016-17 academic year, the Athletics Department is responsible for the administration and delivery of all after-school sport opportunities at UNIS.
 This page provides information regarding the planned activities for each age group, and allows parents to register their child for after-school sport sessions.
 Opportunities are available for the following age groups: JA - J1, J2 - J4, M1 - M2, and M3 - M4.

-The full schedule of activities for Fall 2018 can be downloaded at this link.
+The full schedule of activities for Winter 2018 can be downloaded at this link.

 Following consultation with a steering committee made up of key P.E. staff and senior leadership in the Junior and Middle School, it was determined that the long-term athlete development (LTAD) model would be utilized as the philosophical basis of the after-school sports program.
 The LTAD approach is a seven-stage framework designed to guide participation in sports from infancy to adulthood; one that focuses primarily on the needs of participants and their individual stages of development.
 It provides a point of reference for coaches, administrators, and parents and aims to provide the core skills needed to promote a lifelong engagement in sport.

-Please note that the registration period (for Fall 2018) has now closed.
+Please note that the registration period for Winter 2018 is now closed.

 After School Sports Program Information